zainabch123/react-gmail-state/README.md

-# React State - Gmail
+# React State

-In this exercise, we are going to practice using state.
+In this exercise, we are going to to work with the layout of [gmail](./images/images/gmail-email-list-state-complete.png) again, this time to practice using state.

 We'll use state to render a list of emails like in Gmail.
 Rendering lists is a very common pattern in React.